Mohommed-Iflan/V2RAY-VLESS-SERVER-SETUP-3X-UI-/README.md

 7. Copy the URL and import it in your client app (eg.NetMod)

 > [!IMPORTANT]
-> **If you are using other mobile plans, you need to explore all the inbound options to make it work by changing inbound settings.
-Please research that and leave a comment below with your working inbound—it will be very useful for others!**
+> **If you're using different mobile plans, it would be great to explore all the inbound options to ensure everything works smoothly by adjusting the inbound settings.
+Perhaps you could take some time to research this and kindly share your findings in the comments below with your successful inbound setup—it would be incredibly helpful for others!
+Thank you!**

 ---